-example: --archive-max-mb=1024
+example: --archive-queue-max=1073741824

 Backup Host Command Option (-backup-cmd) pgBackRest exe path on the backup host.

 Required only if the path to pgbackrest is different on the local and backup hosts.
 If not defined, the backup host exe path will be set the same as the local exe path.